 In addition to serving on a specific board or committee, lay people are automatically members of the College’s Lay Member Network, which meets twice a year and which discusses the broader objectives and aims of the College and specific issues or areas of interest.
 From time to time, lay people also contribute to time-limited working parties of the College, to the responses the College makes to external consultation documents or represent the College on external bodies.

 We are currently looking for a lay member for the Clinical Oncology Academic Committee and the Clinical Radiology Academic Committee.
+Applicants can apply to join one or both committees.

 Interested applicants should view the clinical oncology role description or clinical radiology role description and can complete the application form to be submitted no later than Friday 8 September 2017.